xtuml/training/courses/System Modeling with the xtUML Editor/Best Practices and Tips/Tips and Tricks/Line Search.md

-Finding a line with its number can be super easy without the need to scroll up/down to view the line.
-This lesson tells you how to do this.
+Finding a line with its number can be super easy without the need to scroll up/down to navigate to the line.
+This lesson shows you how to do this.

 <iframe src="http://www.youtube.com/embed/OzSlNJwIRdI?rel=0" width="640" height="360" frameborder="0"></iframe>